Canon 200D vs SX420

 It is notable that the 200D has a hotshoe, while the SX420 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the 200D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 200D was succeeded by the Canon 250D.
+Both the 200D and the SX420 have been discontinued, but can regularly be found used on eBay.
+The SX420 was replaced by the Canon SX430, while the 200D was followed by the Canon 250D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 200D and the Canon SX420?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.